conradtchan/starfit/README.md

 ## Multiple databases info

 By default, data bases are numbered in the order provided.
 The database numbers are only listed when there is more than one database provided.
-Database information can be printed using the `print_comments` method of the solution object:
+Full database information can be printed using the `print_comments` method of the solution object:
 ```python
 s.print_comments()
 ```